Affordable Care Act Can Stay In Effect While Under Appeal, Judge Says

 "In some ways, the question before the Court involves the intent of both the 2010 and 2017 Congresses," O'Connor wrote in his 55-page decision.
 "The former enacted the ACA.
 The latter sawed off the last leg it stood on."

-Democrats, meanwhile, say they plan to challenge O'Connor's partial judgment.
+Democrats, meanwhile, say they plan to challenge O'Connor's judgment.
 A spokesperson for California Attorney General Xavier Becerra — who's joined by 16 other states defending the ACA — said his state is "prepared to appeal the December 14 decision imminently."

 "We've always said we're going to protect the healthcare of Americans and make clear that the ACA is the law of the land," Becerra said in a statement emailed to NPR.
 "Today the judge granted what we asked for when we filed our expedited motion but at the end of the day, we're working to keep healthcare affordable and accessible to millions of Americans, so we march forward."